 - Naive vs shrewd

 - Straight vs Gay

 - Too young to be a leader vs Wise and Grey hair or simply a Boomer!

 - Ivy league vs non Ivy league

 Darwin’s theory of natural selection supports diversity.
-According to a related theory, A large gene pool has extensive genetic diversity and as a result, it is better able to withstand the challenges posed by environmental stresses.
+According to a related theory, A large gene pool has extensive genetic diversity and is better able to withstand the challenges posed by environmental stresses.
 So even marrying outside your cast or race can be a good thing for your gene pool 😁.
 So, babies and marriages aside, diversity on boards results in better returns, diversity on teams results in better results, diversity in data science teams results in better bias avoidance.
 It is widely researched that diversity of thought is not just good but it is great.

 In a universe most likely teeming with life our survival as a species seems to be dependent on diversity.
 How would you feel if you were the only kind of intelligent life in the universe?
 I would be certainly unhappy.
 So if not for all this, for the universe’s sake, would you join me in fighting for diversity?